vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/politics/hindutva/sAvarkar_VD/english/sAvarkar_and_his_times/16_Hindu_Manifesto_or_Savarkarism.md

 the leaders and the Hi|ndus against the impending holocaust that was soon to overtake them.
 Savarkar’s was a peculiar Maharashtrian approach.
-Even the great Maharashtrian saint, Tukaram, sings in a fit of practical righteousness : “ Kill
+Even the great Maharashtrian saint, Tukaram, sings in a fit of practical righteousness :

 • G. A. Nate^n & Co., Sarojini^s Speeches & WriHngSt p.
 7B.